 Introduced by JetBrains, Kotlin is an open-source programming language.
 Kotlin was designed to interoperate with Java and JVM standard libraries.

 Following are some of the most popular Android apps made using Kotlin:

 - Adobe Reader

 - The code syntax of Kotlin is concise and clean.
-As compared to Java we have to write 40% fewer lines of code to make the same program.
+We have to write 40% fewer lines of code than Java to make the same program.

-- Because of the minimal code volume, it's very easy to learn Kotlin for Android app development.
+- Because of the minimal code volume, it's straightforward to learn Kotlin for Android app development.

-- Kotlin is a comparatively new programming language, it comes under the 4th generation programming languages.
-That's why it supports many modern features like lambda, smart class, operator overloading, null safety, etc.
+- Kotlin is a comparatively new programming language; it comes under the 4th generation programming languages.
+It supports many modern features like lambda, smart class, operator overloading, null safety, etc.

-- Kotlin comes with the null safety feature that is a solid tool against the NullPointer Exception raises in Java programming languages.
-Many Java android apps crash due to Exceptions, but luckily Kotlin comes with a safety feature.
+- Kotlin comes with the null safety feature, a solid tool against the NullPointer Exception in Java programming languages.
+Many Java android apps crash due to Exceptions, but luckily, Kotlin has a safety feature.

 - Kotlin also supports a lazy loading feature, which loads the initial content of the app very fast and slowly loads the less necessary content.
 This makes the opening of the app very fast.

 - Kotlin is the official Google language to build Android applications.